INDUSTRY STRUCTURE AND DEVELOPMENTS

 THREATS

-pulpable wood by paper industry is about 11 million tonnes per annum (TPA) while domestic availability is 9 million TPA (demand projected to rise to 15 million TPA by 2024-2025).
+is about 11 million tonnes per annum (TPA), while domestic availability is only 9 million TPA, with demand projected to increase to 15 million TPA by FY 2025-26.

 RISKS AND CONCERNS